JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7946 days**.

-And here is a just a random fact -  **Ellen Macarthur, yachtswoman, had a total of 891 naps in 94 days that were each 36 minutes long while on her Vendee Round the Globe yacht race**.
+And here is a just a random fact -  **When Coca-Cola began to be sold in China, they used characters that would sound like "Coca-Cola" when spoken.
+Unfortunately, what they turned out to mean was "Bite the wax tadpole".
+It did not sell well**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)